xiy/fossilize/README.md

     $ gem install fossilize

 ## Licensing
-Fossilize is distributed under the MIT License.
+Fossilized is distributed under the MIT License.

 Fossil (and the Fossil delta encoding algorithm included within) are distributed under the Simplified BSD License/FreeBSD License:

     Copyright (c) 2006 D. Richard Hipp

     This program is free software; you can redistribute it and/or modify it under the terms of the Simplified BSD License (also known as the "2-Clause License" or "FreeBSD License".)

     This program is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.

     Author contact information:
        drh@hwaci.com
        http://www.hwaci.com/drh/